wasmerio/old-docs.wasmer.io/integrations/c/examples/hello-world.md

       print_wasmer_error();
   }

-  // Assert the WASM instantion completed assert(compile_result == WASMER_OK);
+  // Assert the Wasm instantion completed assert(compile_result == WASMER_OK);

    // Call the exported "hello_wasm" function of our instance

-  // Define our parameters we are passing into the guest WASM function call.
+  // Define our parameters we are passing into the guest Wasm function call.
   // Params are created with the following properties
-  // .tag is the tag of the type of the param being passed to the guest WASM function
+  // .tag is the tag of the type of the param being passed to the guest Wasm function
-  // .value.I32 is the value being passed to the guest WASM function wasmer_value_t param_one = { .tag = WASM_I32, .value.I32 = 24 };
+  // .value.I32 is the value being passed to the guest Wasm function wasmer_value_t param_one = { .tag = WASM_I32, .value.I32 = 24 };

   // Create our array of our params wasmer_value_t params[] = { param_one };

   // Define our results.
 Results are created with { 0 } to avoid null issues,
-  // And will be filled with the proper result after calling the guest WASM function. wasmer_value_t result_one = { 0 };
+  // And will be filled with the proper result after calling the guest Wasm function. wasmer_value_t result_one = { 0 };
   wasmer_value_t results[] = {result_one};

-  // Call the WASM function
+  // Call the Wasm function
   wasmer_result_t call_result = wasmer_instance_call(
-      instance, // Our WASM Instance
+      instance, // Our Wasm Instance
-      "add_one", // the name of the exported function we want to call on the guest WASM module params, // Our array of parameters
+      "add_one", // the name of the exported function we want to call on the guest Wasm module params, // Our array of parameters
       1, // The number of parameters
       results, // Our array of results